dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 - *A type of the form `T?` or `FutureOr<T>`, for any type `T`.*
 - *A type variable.*
 - *An intersection type*.

-In all other cases, an extension declaration does not have an on-class nor a constructor return type.

 *It may well be possible to allow record types and function types to be extended with constructors that are declared in an extension, but this is